-Member of the Executive Board PLAN NUMBER AND DATE DURING THE FISCAL YEAR Emmanuel Bastide Plan no. 1 of 23 July 2021 27.556
+NUMBER OF SHARES THAT BECAME AVAILABLE

-^{} The Supervisory Board meeting of 28 July 2021, in accordance with Article L. 225-197-1 of the French Commercial Code, decided that the members of the Executive Board must keep at least 35% of the shares allocated to them in registered form for their entire term of office.
+Member of the Executive Board PLAN NUMBER AND DATE DURING THE FISCAL YEAR Emmanuel Bastide Plan no. 1 of 23 July 2021 27,556 The Supervisory Board meeting of 28 July 2021, in accordance w keep at least 35% of the shares allocated to them in registered for ith Article L. 225-197-1 of the French Commercial Code, decided that the m for their entire term of office. e members of the Executive Board must

-EMPLOYMEN T CONTRACT SUPPLEMENTA SCHI COMPENSATION O OR LIKELY TO CEASING OR CH COMPENSATION NON-COMPET RELATING TO A
+EMPLOYMEN T CONTRACT SUPPLEMENT, SCH COMPENSATION O OR LIKELY TO CEASING OR CHA BE DUE FOR COMPENSATION NON-COMPET RELATING TO A

 yes no yes no yes no yes no

-✓ ✓ ✓
+$\checkmark$ $\checkmark$ $\checkmark$